Wyatt915/treeblood/README.md

 the concept of zero) to facilitate astronomy and timekeeping (and everything else a civilization may calculate).
 Latex was used in the production of rubber balls for the sacred Mesoamerican Ballgame (called *pitz* in Classic Maya).

-Latex was significant enough in Mayan culture to share its name with that of blood, *Ch'ich'*, hence the English-friendly name TreeBlood.
+Latex was significant enough in Mayan culture to share its name with that of blood, *Ch'ich'*.
 The original name was to be a rough translation of the phrase "latex writing," but most English speakers would struggle to both pronounce and remember ***Ch'ich' Tz'ihb***, so TreeBlood it is!

 ## Goals
 - Full AMSMath/mathtools symbol coverage